 If a mixed breed is what you’re after, you’re in luck.
 There are several Treeing Walker Coonhound mixed breeds out there for you to choose from.
 Here are a select few:

 - BT Walker (Boxer mix)

 - English Bull-Walker (Bulldog mix)

 - Treeing Walker Coonoodle (Poodle mix)

 A Final Word about the Treeing Walker Coonhound

 The Treeing Walker Coonhound temperament is active and she lives to please.

 She's easy to groom and fairly easy to train, though she can lose sight of the target if she gets bored.

 Refrain from giving her an abundance of treats, but do heap on the praise when she does a good job.

 Whether you choose to adopt or shop, make sure you research the organization or breeder thoroughly before you take that puppy home.
-Make sure she has all of her shots and that she has been cleared for problems that typically plague the breed.
+Make sure she has all of her shots and that she is free of any problems that typically plague the breed.